There are lots of fun things to do in the area. I’ve listed below a few suggestions/ideas.

 There are several bicycle rental shops in the commercial district of Bar Harbor.
 Mountain biking is great at Eagle Lake, and other spots in Acadia (see Rentals page of this website)

 Eagle Lake; Echo Lake; Long Pond; and in Bar Harbor!
-Canoe rentals are available at the lakes, and through Scotty's Kayak and Canoe Rentals (he delivers to, and picks up from, your rental cottage).
+Kayak, paddle boards, and canoe rentals are available through Scotty's Kayak and Canoe Rentals or Acadia Paddle.
+Both companies deliver to, and pick up from, your rental cottage!
 There are also sea kayaking tours in Bar Harbor and Hancock.

 Acadia Reparatory Theater in Somesville